nimmis/docker-spigot/README.md

 Each time the container is started the presence of the file /minecraft/spigot.jar, if the file is missing a build of spigot.jar is started.

-The spigot daemon is started with superovisord, see my Ubuntu container for a more detailed description of my implementation of an init-process in ubuntu, see [nimmis/ubuntu](https://hub.docker.com/r/nimmis/ubuntu/)
+The spigot daemon is started with supervisored, see my Ubuntu container for a more detailed description of my implementation of an init-process in ubuntu, see [nimmis/ubuntu](https://hub.docker.com/r/nimmis/ubuntu/)

 Whats new is

-- Updated java version to 16 to compile minecraft 1.17
+- Updated java version to 16 to compile minecraft 1.18
 - Switched to Adopt OpenJDK
 - Fix for problem introduced during fall of 2017 for both Windows 10 and MacOS versions of docker, failed to build new versions of spigot
 - Autodetection of timezone if container has access to internet